 ICC holds a financial strength rating of "A-" (Excellent) by A.M.
 Best, the fourth highest rating out of 15 rating classifications.
-Our upcoming evaluation by A.M.
-Best will occur on April 28, 2022, with the ratings from this evaluation being released thereafter.
-Our most recent prior evaluation occurred on April 28, 2021, when A.M.
-Best assigned its outlook as stable for ICC's issuer credit rating, and upgraded its financial strength rating to "A-" from "B++" (Good) and upgraded its issuer credit rating to "a-" from "bbb+".
+We expect that our upcoming evaluation by A.M.
+Best will occur on or about May 4, 2023, with the ratings from this evaluation being released thereafter.
+Our most recent prior evaluation occurred on July 19, 2022, when A.M.
+Best assigned its outlook as stable for ICC's issuer credit rating and upgraded its financial strength rating to "A-" from "B++" (Good) and upgraded its issuer credit rating to "a-" from "bbb+".
 Financial strength ratings are used by producers and customers as a means of assessing the financial strength and quality of insurers.
 Issuer credit ratings is an opinion by A.M.
 Best of an entity's ability to meet its ongoing financial obligations.
 If our financial position deteriorates, we may not maintain our favorable financial strength and issuer credit ratings from A.M.
 Best.
 A downgrade of our rating could severely limit or prevent us from writing desirable business or from renewing our existing business.
 In addition, a downgrade could negatively affect our ability to implement our strategy.
 See Item 1.
 Business - A.M.
 Best Rating.